Sebastian Hertner: Darmstadt 98

 With his contract having not been renewed at Erzgebirge Aue, Hertner joined newly relegated 2.
-Bundesliga team SV Darmstadt 98 in the summer of 2018 on a two-year contract.
+Bundesliga team Darmstadt 98 in the summer of 2018 on a two-year contract.
 He made his competitive debut for Darmstadt on 5 August 2018, coming on as an 80th-minute substitute in a 1–0 win against Paderborn 07 in their opening game of the season.
-However, first-team opportunities for Hertner were limited and he made just 5 appearances in all competitions across the 2018–19 season.
-The 2019–20 season proved even less successful for Hertner since he appeared just twice for Darmstadt before being released by the club at the end of the season.
+However, first-team opportunities for Hertner were limited and he made just five appearances in all competitions across the 2018–19 season, and played just twice during the 2019–20 season.
+He was released by Darmstadt in summer 2020.

 VfB Lübeck

-He signed a one-year contract with 3.
+Hertner signed a one-year contract with 3.
 Liga side VfB Lübeck in September 2020.

-BFC Dynamo

-On 23 January 2022, Hertner joined BFC Dynamo.
+He transferred to Türkgücü München in June 2021.

+Later career

+On 23 January 2022, Hertner joined BFC Dynamo and stayed there for half a year.
+He joined FC Teutonia Ottensen in September 2022, and transferred to ETSV Hamburg in summer 2024, alongside fellow Teutonia Ottensen players Tjorben Uphoff and Ridel Monteiro.
+He remained at the club until his death in December 2025.

 International career

-Hertner has appeared for the Germany under-18 team and the under-19 team, having made 14 appearances for the former and 5 for the latter.
+Hertner appeared for the Germany under-18 team and the under-19 team, having made 14 appearances for the former and five for the latter.

+Death

+Hertner died in a ski lift accident on Savin Kuk in Žabljak, Montenegro, on 21 December 2025.
+The collision of two chairlifts caused him to fall 70 meters.
+Hertner's wife was injured after being trapped in the ski lift but was eventually rescued.
+He was 34.